jankotanime/narciarz/README.md

 - Menu:
     - Navigate: arrow keys (up and down)
     - Deciding: space or enter
+    - Exit: esc
+- How to play on menu:
+    - Navigate: arrow keys (left and right)
+    - Exit: esc
 - Game:
-    - Betting: arrow keys (up and down)
-    - Navigate through the dices: arrow keys (left and right)
+    - Slide straight, left and right: arrow keys (down, left and right, respectively)
-    - Choosing a dice to throw: space
-    - Throwing: enter
-    - Passing: q
+    - Exit: esc
-    - Va banque: v

 ### Rules
-The goal is to amass the biggest amount of money but mostly is to not losing them.
-Every player has 3 turns to roll any of their dice.
-If a player has less money than previous bet, they must either raise the stakes or pass, losing all their current round bets.
+The goal is to score the highest number of points by sliding down the map.
+Player loses by collide with any object (npc or tree) and if they are on ice, as they cannot change direction.

 ## Game Features
-- Full Game Flow: Possible constant game, not only ties.
-Players can remain their money.
-- AI Bots: Bots with complex decision-making processes.
-They calculate their chances of winning based on remaining money and game conditions.
-- Betting: Players can call, raise the stakes, pass or play Va banque.
-- Console Graphics: The game uses terminal-based graphics and objects to display the current state of the game each round.
-Not library used.
+- No end: The game is unlimited, making it chillful and fun to compare with others.
+- Dynamic maps: Every game map is different as it is constantly generated randomly.
+- Obstacles: The game includes 4 types of obstacles that can disturb the player.
+- Ranking System: After losing, the player has the option to enter their name, and their score will be compared with others on the same device.
+The ranking can hold a maximum of 5 players at a time.
+- Graphics: The graphic models are created by me.